weichen-yu/noisycifar/README.md

 | c10_worse | 94.4727 | 94.4238 | 94.5508 | 94.5800 | 94.3848 | **94.48±0.07** |
 | c100      | 73.2813 | 73.2128 | 73.3008 | 73.3399 | 72.6563 | **73.16±0.25** |

+For task2, first, use the training model and parameter (in XXXXX.ptm), and change the save_path, then run run.sh for the task_2 part

 If you failed run this code, please be free to email us(weichen.yu@cripac.ia.ac.cn, hongyuan.yu@cripac.ia.ac.cn).